-First thing first, you have decided to make a move to Mexico, so inform the relevant authorities.
-You will be informing the Internal Revenue Service (IRS) about your departure.
-Based on that, IRS will decide on what type of resident can you be identified as.
-The documents you need can all be found in the website of the consular section of the embassy of Mexico in the USA.
+First things first, if you’ve decided to move to Mexico, it’s important to inform the relevant authorities.
+You will need to notify the Internal Revenue Service (IRS) about your departure, and based on that, the IRS will determine your residency status.
+The required documents can all be found on the website of the consular section of the Mexican embassy in the USA.

 Get a visa